Faculty and Staff

 View Bio

 Mrs. Melissa Canney brings a wealth of experience and a deep love for classical education to Novus.
 She holds a teaching degree from Malone University and has spent many years teaching in classical schools across the country.
-Most recently, she served as a 2nd grade teacher at The Ambrose School in Meridian.
+Prior to joining the Novus team, she served as a 2nd grade teacher at The Ambrose School in Meridian.

 Known for her gentle wisdom and thoughtful approach, Mrs. Canney is passionate about cultivating both the minds and hearts of her students.
 Her classroom is a place where academic excellence is pursued with joy, and students are guided toward lives of virtue, wonder, and lifelong learning.